 More than half the students could not answer the question: "If the total cost of three tickets is $5.64, how much will 10 tickets cost?"

-Federal Education Minister Christopher Pyne has flagged the introduction of compulsory literacy and numeracy tests for wannabe teachers.
+Federal Education Minister Christopher Pyne has flagged the introduction of compulsory literacy and numeracy tests for prospective teachers.

 Teacher maths skills make for sum disaster, Natasha Bita, P. 1-2, The Weekend Australian, 6-7 December 2014